LuminaScript/MIT-6.S081-Operating-System-Engineering/1-Unix-Utility/Lec1-Introduction-and-example.md

 ## OS Layers

 ### User Applications
 Programs and tools that users interact with directly, such as:
 - Text editors (`vi`)
 - Compilers (`gcc`)
 - Databases

 ### Kernel Services
 Core functionalities that manage system resources and provide services to applications:

-#### Process Management

-Handles the creation, scheduling, and termination of processes.
+- **Process Management**: Handles the creation, scheduling, and termination of processes.

-#### Memory Allocation

-Manages system memory allocation and deallocation for processes.
+- **Memory Allocation**: Manages system memory allocation and deallocation for processes.

-#### File Systems

-Controls file operations, including reading, writing, organizing files, and directories.
+- **File Systems**: Controls file operations, including reading, writing, organizing files, and directories.

-#### Access Control

-Enforces security policies to restrict or grant access to system resources.
+- **Access Control**: Enforces security policies to restrict or grant access to system resources.

-#### Additional Services
+- **Additional Services**
    - User management
    - Inter-process communication (IPC)
    - Networking
    - Time management
    - Terminal handling

 ### Hardware
 Physical components of the computer system:
 - CPU
 - RAM
 - Disk drives
 - Network interfaces

 ## System Calls (User Space API)
 System calls provide an interface for user applications to request services from the kernel.

-### `open`

-Opens a file and returns a file descriptor.
+- `open`: Opens a file and returns a file descriptor.

-### `fork`

-Creates a new process by duplicating the calling process.
+- `fork`: Creates a new process by duplicating the calling process.

-### `write`

-Writes data to a file descriptor.
+- `write`: Writes data to a file descriptor.

-### `read`

-Reads data from a file descriptor.
+- `read`: Reads data from a file descriptor.

-### `exec`

-Replaces the current process image with a new program.
+- `exec`: Replaces the current process image with a new program.

 ## Code Examples